MicrosoftDocs/power-platform/power-virtual-agents/teams/admin-share-bots-teams.md

 > - [Power Virtual Agents web app](../admin-share-bots.md)
 > - [Power Virtual Agents app in Microsoft Teams](admin-share-bots-teams.md)

-Sharing bot with other users allows them to chat with your bot or collaborate together to author the bot.
+Share bot with other users to chat with your bot or collaborate together to author the bot.

 ## Share bots for user to chat with it
 User always has permission to chat with a bot when they are in the team where the bot is created.
 You can share bots with users outside of the team with the **Share** options available in Power Virtual Agents.